 A root canal will save your natural tooth that is severely damaged.
-At Cascade Dental, our dentists will complete a thorough diagnosis of your tooth and the infected tissue.
+Our dentists will complete a thorough diagnosis of your tooth and the infected tissue.
 A root canal is only recommended if your natural tooth can be saved.
 Alternatively, further progression of your infection in the root of your tooth may require a tooth extraction.

-Keep in mind, pain will not always accompany your infected tooth.
-Your dentist may find the infected area during a regular dental exam.
-Hence, this is another reason for you visit your dentist a minimum of two times per year for regular cleanings and comprehensive examinations.
+Keep in mind, the pain will not always accompany your infected tooth.
+As a matter of fact, your dentist may find the infected area during your regular teeth cleaning.
+Hence, this is another reason for you to visit your dentist a minimum of two times per year for regular cleanings.

 Your dentist delivers the news, “You need a root canal procedure to save your tooth.”
 At that moment, you’re not exactly conjuring up thoughts of fun and excitement.

 Good news, your root canal procedure will remove infected tooth pulp and disinfect the area that is affected.
-Next, your root canal dentist at Cascade Dental in Vancouver will examine your tooth and discuss options with you to restore your natural tooth.
-At Cascade Dental, our goal is to save your natural tooth.
+Next, our root canal specialist will examine your tooth and discuss options with you to restore your natural tooth.
+Our goal is always to save your natural tooth.

 Root Canal Therapy

-Typically, root canal therapy is the most effective way to treat your abscessed tooth.
-Choosing a dentist that specializes in this type of procedure can help to make the root canal as easy and painless as possible.
+Typically, root canal therapy is the most effective way to treat a tooth abscess.
+Choosing a dentist that specializes in endodontic procedures, such as root canals can help to make the procedure as easy and painless as possible.
 You can lower your risk of developing a tooth abscess by visiting your dentist at least twice a year for regular cleanings.
 Most importantly, do not allow cavities to go untreated for too long.

 The objective of a root canal is to save the visible part of your tooth.
 For that reason, a root canal treatment requires the tooth structure that was removed be replaced with a “buildup” and a crown placed to seal and protect the tooth.
 Without the buildup and crown, you risk fracturing the remaining tooth structure from your natural tooth.